tboldagh/helix-solver/docs/InstallBuildRun.md

 ## SYCL

 ### setvars.sh
+The environemnt must be prepared to build and run applications using SYCL by sourcing `setvars.sh`.
+To do so run `source_setvars.sh` in the root directory.
 Make sure `setvars.sh` is present in ` /opt/intel/oneapi/setvars.sh`.
+Alternatively, modify path in `source_setvars.sh`.

 # Build
 To build the project run `build.sh` in the root directory.
 Build result will be placed in the `build` directory.
-SYCL-related environment variables will automatically be sourced from `/opt/intel/oneapi/setvars.sh`.
+SYCL-related environment variables will be automatically sourced using `source_setvars.sh`.

 ## Options